 Cauliflower is a vegetable that must be always present on our tables during the cold season.
 It belongs to the cabbage family and it is characterized by a very fleshy and flower-shaped central inflorescence, around which there are green leaves: a typical vegetable of the winter season that can be enjoyed raw or cooked, making it very versatile and ideal for different preparations .
-Besides being a precious ingredient for the preparation of many healthy and tasty recipes, it is also beneficial for our health: it has few calories, about 25 per 100 gr, it is also rich in potassium and vitamin C, which facilitates the absorption of iron contained in it, for this reason it is indicated for those suffering from anemia or for those in convalescence.
+Besides being a precious ingredient for the preparation of many healthy and tasty recipes, it is also beneficial for our health because it has few calories.

 Let’s then discover how to cook cauliflower, but also how to choose it and how to clean it.